 I have to admit I’ve struggled with this challenge and it’s probably the hardest nomination question I’ve had to answer so far!
 I therefore haven’t been able to narrow it down to a single title and I’m torn between two.
 Which should I choose to fulfil my gaming needs for the rest of my years?

-The Elder Scrolls V: Skyrim is a fairly obvious choice and one I’m sure many others would pick.
-There’s just so much to do within this game and every time you head out into the landscape, you always seem to find something new.
+The Elder Scrolls V: Skyrim is a fairly obvious choice and one I’m sure many other gamers would pick.
+There’s just so much to do within this game and every time you head out into the landscape, you always seem to find something new: a mudcrab trying to steal a fish, a villager reading a book under a tree, a mage trying to perform a spell.
 Although I’ve completed many of the side-missions I’ve still not finished the main quest itself; and I’d have plenty of time to do it if this was the only game I was allowed to play.

 Horizon: Zero Dawn is the other option.
-As well as being an excellent title and one of the best of last year – and featuring a kickass female lead – it also includes an awesome photo-mode.
+As well as being an excellent title and one of the best of last year – and featuring a kickass female lead who everyone wants to be friends with – it also includes an awesome photo-mode.
 I spent over 130 hours playing this game and I’d hazard a bet that around a third of those were due to me taking screenshots.
 Imagine the photo gallery I’d be able to build up over a 60-year period; that’s plenty of tweets right there.

-I’m guessing there are some readers who are surprised I didn’t go for The Secret of Monkey Island, the title which sealed my future as a gamer almost thirty years ago.
-I just couldn’t imagine this being the only game I was able to play despite adoring wannabe pirates and fine leather jackets.
-Adventures are all about their story and puzzles, and they lose their mystery once you know both inside-out.
+I’m guessing there are some readers who are surprised I didn’t go for The Secret of Monkey Island, the point-and-click which sealed my future as a gamer almost thirty years ago now.
+But I just couldn’t imagine this being the only game I was ever able to play despite adoring wannabe pirates, fine leather jackets and insult-swordfighting.
+Adventures are all about their story and puzzles, and they lose much of their mystery once you know both inside-out.

 Writing this post has made me realise that although I have my favourite games, they’re not releases I’d necessarily want to be the only ones I had access to for the rest of my life.
 And if that’s the case, is there ever truly such a thing as a ‘favourite’ title?
 That’s a big question for another time, and one I may attempt to answer in a future article.